 - 15.1 Development along Monaro Highway should enhance the rural character and landscape of land adjoining the area before the road enters the built up areas of the National Capital. - 15.2 A landscape plan must be submitted with any development proposal.
-The Landscape Plan must meet the following objectives: - Minimise the visual impacts of buildings, car parking, open activities and storage areas viewed from the Monaro Highway. - Retain existing trees wherever possible, in particular any trees considered to have moderate to high conservation value. - Design for views to surrounding hills to enhance the character of the Approach Route. - 15.3 A high standard of landscape design is required for the Monaro Highway frontage.
+The Landscape Plan must meet the following objectives: - Minimise the visual impacts of buildings, car parking, open activities and storage areas viewed from the Monaro Highway. - Retain existing trees wherever possible, in particular any trees considered to have moderate to high conservation value. - Design for directed views into the site and to surrounding hills to enhance the character of the Approach Route. - 15.3 A high standard of landscape design is required for the Monaro Highway frontage.
 This frontage should be maintained and enhanced with native shrubs, small trees and mass planted native grasses. - 15.4 Mature trees should be retained to the maximum extent possible and integrated into the landscape design.
 Where existing trees must be removed, they must be compensated by planting elsewhere on the frontage.
-A tree assessment must accompany all development applications. - 15.5 Landscape design may need to reflect specific requirements concerning matters such as bushfire protection and security risk.
-Where landscape design may not meet specific provisions of this DCP, alternative proposals can be considered by the relevant authority provided that proposals meet the objectives of this DCP. - 15.6 Signs may be permitted within the front setbacks provided they meet the objectives set out in Section 9 'Signs' of the DCP. - 15.7 Planting along the Monaro Highway frontage is to form a Landscape Zone as shown in DCP Drawing 25/01.
+A tree assessment must accompany all development applications. - 15.5 Signs may be permitted within the front setbacks provided they meet the objectives set out in Section 9 'Signs' of the DCP. - 15.6 Planting along the Monaro Highway frontage is to form a Landscape Zone as shown in DCP Drawing 25/02.